 Typical entry requirements

-First- or upper second class honours degree, or equivalent in a cognate discipline
+First- or upper second class honours degree, or an equivalent standard in other qualifications approved by the University in a cognate discipline

-IELTS 7.0 overall, with minimum of 7.0 in writing, 6.5 in reading, listening and speaking, or equivalent in other approved English language test
+IELTS 7.0 overall, with minimum of 7.0 in writing, 6.5 in reading, listening and speaking, or an equivalent standard in other qualifications approved by the University

 Average applications per place: 2

-Academic entry requirements: First or upper second class honours degree, or equivalent in a cognate discipline.
+Academic entry requirements: First or upper second class honours degree, or an equivalent standard in other qualifications approved by the University in a cognate discipline.

-English language entry requirements: IELTS 7.0 overall, with minimum of 7.0 in writing, 6.5 in reading, listening & speaking, or equivalent in other approved English language test.
+English language entry requirements: IELTS 7.0 overall, with minimum of 7.0 in writing, 6.5 in reading, listening & speaking, or an equivalent standard in other qualifications approved by the University.

 Selection process: Online application